HLA-Tech-Club/welcome/index.md

 ### Rules

-1. Don't be a dick
-- Sorry (not sorry) to put it so bluntly.
+1. Be excellent to each other.

 ### Repo